dominodatalab/domino-code-assist-docs/docs/app/upload.md

 ### Adding a histogram

-Create a histogram using the Low Code Assistant™, as described in [Scatter Plot](../visualization/create-plot.md) or add your own code.
+Create a histogram using the Low Code Assistant (LCA), as described in [Scatter Plot](../visualization/create-plot.md) or add your own code.
 In our example we add the following code ourselves:

 ```python
 import plotly.express as px